 2015: In addition to performing normal ministerial duties, Reverend Joy helped us explore our present, celebrate our past, and look ahead to our future with confidence and vigor.
 A Ministerial Search Committee was elected.
 Several steps were taken to clarify the roles of the many people working for the church, both as employees and as volunteers.
 A new Personnel Committee created a Personnel Manual, along with job descriptions for all the church employees.
 We dedicated The Little Free Library.
 The purpose and responsibilities of every committee and group were put into writing and made available on this website, as were the responsibilities of group leaders and key group members.
 This online history was created.
 The congregation adopted a Resolution to Support the “Black Lives Matter” Movement.

 2016: In response to local incidents of anti-Muslim activity, we joined the newly invigorated Eden Area Interfaith Alliance (EAIC).
 We moved to a new, UUA-provided web platform.
 A new Safety Subcommittee within was formed within the Pastoral Care Committee to focus on security, safety, and emergency training.
 The Doug Sprague Memorial Library was established, and Doug’s name was added to the Little Library to honor his many contributions to the church.
 The name of the Memorial and Endowment Fund was changed to add the name of Bill Schwab to honor the work he did in establishing and growing the fund.
-Most exciting, the Rev. Dr. Maria Cristina Vlassidis Burgoa began serving as our minister in September, bringing new energy, ideas, emotion, and goals.
+Most exciting, the Rev. Dr. Maria Cristina Vlassidis Burgoa began serving as our minister in September, bringing new energy, ideas, emotion, and goals, along with her mother, Lily.
 She quickly added more Latin-American themes to our services, and brought a wealth of knowledge from her own life experiences.
 The many people who attended her impromptu service after Donald Trump became the President-Elect won’t soon forget the release of emotions allowed by that service.